 Alternatively, one could show that all orbits in $\hat N$ under the action of $M$ have zero Plancherel measure.
 This type of argument will be used below for the groups $AN$.

-For the groups $\SO_0(n,1)$, $\Sp(n,1)$ and $\FF$ it will usually also be the case that Question~\ref{q1} has a negative answer for the groups $AN$ as well.
+For the groups $\SO_0(n,1)$, $\Sp(n,1)$, and $\FF$ it will usually also be the case that Question~\ref{q1} has a negative answer for the groups $AN$ as well.
 However, there is one exception.
 If $G = \SO_0(2,1)$, then $M$ is trivial and $P$ coincides with $AN$.
 Hence it follows from Theorem~\ref{thm:fourier-P} that Question~\ref{q1} has an affirmative answer for the group $AN$.
-In this special case let us remark that in fact $AN$ is isomorphic to the $ax + b$ group, and the result that $A(AN) = B(AN)\cap C_0(AN)$ is actually the original result of Khalil from \cite{MR0350330}.
+In this special case let us remark that $AN$ is in fact isomorphic to the $ax + b$ group, and the result that $A(AN) = B(AN)\cap C_0(AN)$ is actually the original result of Khalil from \cite{MR0350330}.

-The unimodularity argument used for the groups $N$ and $MN$ cannot be replicated for $AN$, since these groups are not unimodular (see \cite[(1.14)]{MR0507242}).
+The unimodularity argument used for the groups $N$ and $MN$ does not apply to $AN$, since these groups are not unimodular (see \cite[(1.14)]{MR0507242}).
 As mentioned in the introduction, a group satisfying \eqref{eq:q1} has a completely reducible left regular representation, and in particular the left regular representation has irreducible subrepresentations.
 Then by \cite[Corollary~11.1]{MR0342641} at least one of the orbits of the action $A\acts\hat N$ must have positive Plancherel measure.
 To show that $A(AN) \neq B(AN) \cap C_0(AN)$ it therefore suffices to show that any orbit of $A\acts\hat N$ has zero Plancherel measure.

-It this point we split the argument in cases.
+At this point we split the argument in cases.
 Consider first the case when $\mb F = \R$ and $n\geq 3$.
 Then $N \simeq \R^{n-1}$, and the Plancherel measure on $\hat N \simeq \R^{n-1}$ is the Lebesgue measure.
-Since $A$ acts on $\hat N$ by dilation, every orbit except $\{0\}$ is a a half-line.
-Since $n\geq 3$ every half-line in $\R^{n-1}$ has vanishing Lebesgue measure, and hence every orbit in $\hat N$ has vanishing Plancherel measure.
+Since $A$ acts on $\hat N$ by dilation, every orbit except $\{0\}$ is a half-line.
+Since $n\geq 3$, every half-line in $\R^{n-1}$ has vanishing Lebesgue measure, and hence every orbit in $\hat N$ has vanishing Plancherel measure.